A note from the President

 We are also part of the AMAZON smile program.
 If you make us your smile charity they will send us a percentage of elligible products that you buy.
 Make sure you look for the Oakfield Historical Society from New York as there is also an Oakfield, Wisconsin!!!

 This year we will open on April 8, 2017.
 This year the Town of Oakfield will celebrate its 175th birthday!
 Our displays this year will commemorate what made Oakfield what it is today.
 You will find a pioneer family that will tell you about who started Oakfield.
 You will see a display on the telegraph, telephone, the train, the opera house, and a display of the big fire of 1865 that burned the town down.

-Our newest book "Gypsum Rock" the History of the United States Gypsum Company Oakfield Plant and its People will be for sale to the public soon.
-We have sold almost 300 and no one has even see them yet!!
-There was a small backup with the printer but we are almost ready to roll.
+Our newest book "Gypsum Rock" the History of the United States Gypsum Company Oakfield Plant and its People is now for sale we have sold almost 300 books already!

 On December 3, 2016 we sponsored our 4th Annual Art show for our OACS Elementary and High School.
 Visitors were given a ballot for each school there were 1st, 2nd, 3rd prizes for both schools.

 Our new book for the 2017 season is going to be a combination of many things.
 We are still working on a title but we will update you as soon as we decide.
 Its going to have the history of the Rec Pond, Warren's Sunshine Home, local families, KKK and other interesting items.
 So stay tuned!
 This may change as we have two members who are working on a new book regarding Oakfield during WWII.

 Our annual golf tournament is booked!
 Save the date - it will be on Saturday, June 24, 2017, at the Batavia Country Club.
 This is a four man scramble.
 If you would like to have an application sent contact me at email@example.com or firstname.lastname@example.org